galvaolucas/wa-project-frontend/README.md

 - It shows the movies saved in https://ghibliapi.herokuapp.com/films, and present them paginated in 10 by 10.

 - Clicking on 'Atualizar Listagem', it will drop the API database, make a new consult in the films endpoint, and save them again in the database.
+This was done using state management with React Hooks.